LL.M./J.D. Graduation Requirements & Bar Exam Advice

 • Start the “early start” bar program at least one full month before graduation

-• Meet with Brian Sites or other Academic Achievement Program team members to plan bar exam
+• Meet with Jack Townsend or other Academic Achievement Program team members to plan bar exam

 • Graduate!
 Congratulations!